Updated May 2017

 How do I claim the tax back?

 If this is your first time claiming a tax allowance, or the amount you paid out was more than £1,000, then you'll need to fill in a form and make your claim either online or by post.

 Don't listen to claims handlers or websites offering to do this for you.
 Most will charge a fee, when you can easily do it yourself, for free.

-Fill in the P87 form online, you can submit it online or print it out and send it to HM Revenue & Customs, Pay As You Earn, PO Box 1970, Liverpool, L75 1WX.
+Fill in the P87 form online, you can submit it online or print it out and send it to Pay As You Earn, HM Revenue and Customs, BX9 1AS.
 Write 'Repayment Claim' on the envelope to speed things up.
 You'll need to fill in one form for each year you're claiming for.

 - Employer's name and address